borntofrappe/python-scripts/medical-data-visualizer/README.md

 Just like with the project **demographic-data-analyzer**, there is a `.csv` file describing the data, and this stores a subset of the original source data.

+_Small note_: I've added a `min.py` file to experiment freely with the pandas and seaborn libraries. `main.py` is ultimately the source of truth.
+It is structured to comply with freeCodeCamp testing suite, and ultimately it describes the code submitted to the platform.

 ## Assignment

 The project asks to create a data visualization to highlight the medical data found in `data.csv`.
 In details, it asks to go through a series of steps, which I'll describe alongside the necessary code.